-Contribution to existing literature.
-The paper contributes to the literature on financial intermediation by illustrating a very minimal condition for an intermediary to be welfare improving and achieve second-best efficiency.
+Related literature.
+The paper contributes to the literature on financial intermediation by illustrating a very minimal role of an intermediary.
 The intermediary in my paper provides a cost-effective way to monitor agents' positions, not only because it saves on the cost of duplicate monitoring, but also because it relies on voluntary reports.
-The existing literature has focused on problems that arise because of asymmetric information regarding cash flows, whereas in my paper the main problem is that an agent's history of transactions is private information.
-The existing literature has focused on the role of intermediaries in enhancing liquidity, whereas I start with markets that are already liquid and show how an intermediary can help.9 Unlike Diamond (1984), I do not rely on diversification, and unlike in Townsend (1978), the intermediary arises when the fixed cost per trade is low rather than high.10
+Existing literature has focused on problems that arise because of asymmetric information regarding cash flows and on the role of intermediaries in enhancing liquidity.
+In contrast, I start with markets that are already liquid and show how an intermediary can help.9 The main problem in my paper is that an agent's history of transactions is private information.
+Unlike Diamond (1984), I do not rely on diversification, and unlike in Townsend (1978), the intermediary arises when the fixed cost per trade is low rather than high.10